 How’s the Market?

-Supply only tells half of the story, though.
+Supply is half of the story.
 Has demand decreased, or increased?

-In the month of June this year, we had 95 homes change hands in the city of Woodstock.
-That was up from June 2016 by 34%.
+In the month of September this year, we had a healthy 51 homes change hands in the city of Woodstock.
+Which was actuall DOWN a 18% from September of 2016.

 It is said that an absorption rate of between 5 and 6 months of inventory is a “balanced market,” and of course as the rate decreases, prices go up as demand outstrips supply.
 As absorption rate INCREASES, prices drop, as buyers have more options, and therefore have enhanced bargaining position to negotiate better deals in the marketplace.